-For each circuit current transformers (CT) and voltage transformers (VT) shall meet the requirements set out in clauses 5.1.1 and 5.1.2.
+For each circuit where current transformers (CT) and/or voltage transformers (VT) are used, they shall meet the requirements set out in clauses 5.1.1 and 5.1.2.
 Additionally, where a combined unit measurement transformer (VT & CT) is provided the 'Tests for Accuracy' as covered in clause 8 of IEC Standard 44-3 covering mutual influence effects shall be met.